Building Resilient Cloud Workloads with AWS Well-Architected Reviews

 • Reliability: architect for fault isolation, recovery strategies, and change management that prevent cascading failures.

-• Performance & Efficiency: match resources to workload demand, optimize architecture patterns, and monitor to avoid bottlenecks.
+• Performance Efficiency: match resources to workload demand, optimize architecture patterns, and monitor to avoid bottlenecks.

-• Cost optimization: balance capability with spend by rightsizing, adopting managed services, and leveraging pricing models.
+• Cost Optimization: balance capability with spend by rightsizing, adopting managed services, and leveraging pricing models.

 • Sustainability: reduce environmental impact with efficient architectures, scaling policies, and workload observability.